DimitrisPr/Mass-Email-Creator-Plesk/README.md

 Don't hestitate to contribute

 **Disclaimer**: Please Note that this is a research project: I am by no means responsible for any usage of this tool.

+**Contact me**: I would love to socialize with you.
+Find me: https://prasakis.com